Berkshire Renegades: Current Berkshire Renegades : 2006 to present

-In 2016 the Berkshire Renegades returned to the BAFANL in the SFC-2, with a successful season back in the league resulting in a 9-2 record.
+In 2016 the Berkshire Renegades returned to the BAFANL in the SFC-2, with a successful season back in the league resulting in a 9–2 record.
 The team went to the playoffs but were knocked out after losing to the Cambridgeshire Cats.

-In 2017 the Berkshire Renegades took home their first ever silverware, winning the SFC-2 Championship after a 9-1 regular season and a playoff run that involved wins against the East Kent Mavericks, Bristol Apache and Wembley Stallions.
+In 2017 the Berkshire Renegades took home their first ever silverware, winning the SFC-2 Championship after beating Wembley Stallions 20–17 in the Britbowl XXXI Division 2 Southern Final after a 9–1 regular season and a playoff run that involved wins against the East Kent Mavericks and Bristol Apache.

+In 2024, The Berkshire Renegades finished 4-4 in the Division 2, Making the Playoffs, going on the road to face Colchester Gladiators in the Quarter Final, losing 41-0.
+However they would end up being promoted to SFC Division 1 Central.